Kids’ Books to Read for the Fourth of July

 Meet July by April Martin

 Meet July from The Calendar Kids.
 He’s all about summer, watermelon, and hanging out by the pool with his friends.
-But he’s not a fan of those afternoon thunderstorms and is worried they might mess up the Fourth of July parade.
-Follow along to see what happens!
+But there’s one thing he’s not a fan of…those pesky afternoon thunderstorms.
+As July and his friends gear up for the big Fourth of July parade, he hears a rumble in the sky.
+Is a storm on the way, or will the show go on?

 What Does It Mean to be American? by Rana DiOrio and Elad Yoran